ecmwf/open-ecpds/Options.md

 ### incoming.delay
 Allow specifying a delay when creating the scheduled time for a file pushed by a user via the data portal.
 By default the scheduled time is the current time.

+### incoming.downloadPeriod
+Define the rolling time window for the download byte quota set by "incoming.maxDownloadBytes".
+If not set, the quota is disabled.

 ### incoming.event
 Enable the generation of an event when a user pushes a file through the data portal, triggering a notification system push (e.g. MQTT).